Looking to get the best possible data rates from your SunComm 02 5G & WiFi-6 Smart Router System?

 The SunComm 02 has four cellular SMA ports on the back.
 These allow for a 4x4 MIMO antenna system to be connected to the device.

-Which of the two different MIMO External Antenna kit options to use depends on whether or not you have line-of-sight to the tower.
+Which of the two different 4x4 MIMO External Antenna Kit options to use depends primarily on how much time you're willing to spend on aiming.

-An increase in signal strength is actually probably the third most important way that external antennas help.
+An increase in signal strength is often less important than other ways that external antennas help.

 Here are the three main ways that external antennas help you increase your data rates: